Foregone Conclusion

 Foregone Conclusion is a fictional rock band fronted by the comedian Ricky Gervais as his character David Brent from UK comedy TV series The Office.
 The band's lineup consists of Brent/Gervais (vocals and rhythm guitar), Andy Burrows (formerly of Razorlight) on drums, Steve Clarke (formerly DumDums) on bass, Stuart Wilkinson (formerly DumDums) on guitar, and Michael Clarke (formerly Clarksville) on keyboards.

 Background

-Established as part of David Brent's backstory in The Office, Forgone Conclusion is a band he formed in Slough before he began his career in the paper industry.
+Established as part of David Brent's backstory in The Office, Foregone Conclusion is a band he formed in Slough before he began his career in the paper industry.
 His ex-bandmates are identified as Reggie Mental, and Craig "Mammogram" Monkford.
 Brent was the lead singer/songwriter, and was credited with songs including "Spaceman Came Down", "The Serpent that Guards the Gates of Hell", "Free Love Freeway", "Paris Nights (Goodnight My Sweet Princess)" and political reggae song "Equality Street".
 Brent claims that Foregone Conclusion were once supported by "little-known Scottish outfit" Texas.